-This policy covers Smartgroup Corporation Ltd and its related bodies corporate (“Smartgroup”, “we” or “us”), including Smartgroup Benefits Pty Ltd, Smartfleet Management Pty Ltd, Smartsalary Pty Limited (including Smartleasing and Autogenie, which are registered trade marks of Smartsalary Pty Ltd), Smartequity Pty Ltd, PBI Benefit Solutions Pty Ltd, Smartsalary Software Solutions Pty Ltd, Health-e Workforce Solutions Pty Ltd, Salary Packaging Solutions Pty Ltd, Advantage AccessPay Pty Ltd, AccessPay Payroll Pty Ltd, AccessPay Pty Ltd, Smartsalary Payroll Solutions Pty Ltd, Salary Packaging Solutions Pty Ltd, Autopia Management Pty Ltd, Selectus Pty Ltd and ABM Corporation Pty Ltd (as updated from time to time).
+This policy covers Smartgroup Corporation Ltd and its related bodies corporate (“Smartgroup”, “we” or “us”), including Smartgroup Benefits Pty Ltd, Smartfleet Management Pty Ltd, Smartsalary Pty Limited (including Smartleasing, which is a registered business name of Smartsalary Pty Ltd), Smartequity Pty Ltd, PBI Benefit Solutions Pty Ltd, Smartsalary Software Solutions Pty Ltd, Health-e Workforce Solutions Pty Ltd, Salary Packaging Solutions Pty Ltd, AccessPay Pty Ltd, Smartsalary Payroll Solutions Pty Ltd, Autopia Management Pty Ltd and Selectus Pty Ltd (as updated from time to time).

 We understand how important it is to protect your personal information.
 This policy sets out how Smartgroup collects, uses, discloses and holds personal information.

 When we refer to personal information, we mean information about reasonably identifiable individuals.
 This may include information or an opinion about individuals, whether true or not.

 The kinds of personal information we may collect about you include:

 - contact details including telephone number, fax number and email address;

 - occupation, employment history and employment details, including financial information (including your salary, payroll and employer details) and employee number;

 - any other information we made need to identify you or to administer our services, including your driver’s licence number, car registration or tax file number; and